openharmony/docs/en/application-dev/quick-start/syscap.md

 ### How Do SysCap Differences Arise Between Devices

-The SysCap of devices varies according to the component combination defined by the product solution vendor.
+The device SysCaps in product solutions vary according to the component combination defined by the product solution vendor.
 The following figure shows the overall process.

 ![image-20220326072448840](figures/image-20220326072448840.png)

 1. A set of OpenHarmony source code consists of optional and mandatory components.
-Different components have different system capabilities.
-In other words, different components represent different SysCaps.
+Different components represent different SysCaps.

 2. In a normalized released SDK, APIs are mapped to SysCap sets.